 Bottom-line: As long as all the parties to the probate have physical presence within Washington or willingly submit to the Court’s jurisdiction, a Washington Superior Court will have personal jurisdiction (ie, legal authority) over the parties to your case.

 Bottom-line: A probate for a Washington resident may be filed in the Superior Court of any county in Washington.
-RCW 11.96A.050(3) If the probate is not filed in Descendant’s resident county at death, see: If Descendant Was a Resident of a Different County in Washington at Death.
+RCW 11.96A.050(3) If the probate is not filed in Decedent’s resident county at death, see: If Decedent Was a Resident of a Different County in Washington at Death.

 Every new matter filed in a Washington Superior Court requires the filing of a Superior Court Case Information Cover Sheet.
 King and Pierce (and perhaps other) Counties have their own version of it.
 Select, complete, and sign the appropriate form from among the following three alternatives:

-If Descendant died without a Will — Go to 5 below.
+If Decedent died without a Will — Go to 5 below.

 For discussion of any of the following, see:

-Bottom-line: If you are in possession of a Will of a Descendant, Washington law requires you to either promptly:
+Bottom-line: If you are in possession of a Will of a Decedent, Washington law requires you to either promptly:

 Select, complete, and sign the appropriate form from among the following three alternative Petition for Letters forms, depending on: